Ahnfelt/commandline/README.md

         --port <integer> (required)
 ```

+Work is ongoing to make the above prettier.
+Perhaps generation of man pages will be added eventually.

-And `-*` prints flags, options and commands, suitable for bash completion via `complete -D -W "..." mycommand`:
+Use `-*` to print flags, options and commands, suitable for bash completion via `complete -D -W "..." mycommand`:
 ```
 --enhedsnummer --entitytype --file --port --recursive --verbose -e -r -t -v report run
 ```